kianga722/cnotify/README.md

-Test of displaying events using API data and sending notification emails
+Test using API data to:
+-Display events on a website
+-Send automated notification e-mails